Scroll Top

 Talent Acquisition for Cybersecurity

-Effective promotion of diversity and inclusion can bring in candidates from a wide variety of backgrounds who provide fresh perspectives, look at your problem from a different angle and provide viable solutions.
-Not just diversity and inclusion, but also focussing on things like flexible work schedules, mentorship opportunities and bridging the pay and promotion gaps can open up your talent pool to a wider range of qualified candidates.
+Effective promotion of diversity and inclusion can bring in candidates from a wide variety of backgrounds who provide fresh perspectives, look at your problem from a different angle, and provide viable solutions.
+Not just diversity and inclusion but also focus on things like flexible work schedules, mentorship opportunities, and bridging the pay and promotion gaps can open up your talent pool to a wider range of qualified candidates.
 When the horizons are widened, new talent emerges.

-The biggest skill gaps in cybersecurity are in cloud computing, security controls and coding skills.
-You could consider including new training opportunities or build on existing professional development initiatives.
+The biggest skill gaps in cybersecurity are in cloud computing, security controls, and coding skills.
+You could consider including new training opportunities or building on existing professional development initiatives.
 These will not just attract new talent but also help in retaining the existing talent.
 Training programs give employees a chance to upgrade their skills and acquire knowledge in emerging cybersecurity fields.
-Not only will your company be up to date with the latest innovations in the digital field but you get to build a long-standing relationship with your cybersecurity specialists.
+Not only will your company be up to date with the latest innovations in the digital field, but you will also get to build a long-standing relationship with your cybersecurity specialists.

 Besides having the knowledge and the skills required for the job, the cybersecurity expert must be able to match your work culture.
 Look for the following checks while screening a potential candidate: